 The unit has two SMA connectors for antennas, a monochrome OLED display, and a 5 position joystick for menu navigation.
 Note that they only support SMA, not RP-SMA…

-The video receivers are sandwiched in between two PCB’s, along with the micro USB port on the side for firmware updates through the Vortex configuration app.
+The video receivers are sandwiched in between two PCB’s, along with the micro USB port on the side for firmware updates through their Updater Software.